heavymetalthings/RiceCNC/README.md

 The DE used is DWM

-The work is heavily inspired by this video on the DWM part
+The work is heavily inspired by this video :

 https://www.youtube.com/watch?v=j2gIL6gdC8E

+And the work of

-## Backsory :suspect:
+## Backsory

 Around 2018, I bought a manual milling machine, didn't know much about linux, and actually kinda started with trying to install linuxcnc, on debian 12 and manually installing the RT kernel through mint.

-Horrible mistake was it for me as it was always failing.
+Horrible mistake was it for me as it was always failing. :godmode:

 Today, the process is much more simple, since the RT kernel is installed as a dependancy of linuxCNC.

 Yet, XFCE has always been and unfortunately will always be ugly.

-Hence the choice of an even lighter DE : DWM
+Hence the choice of an even lighter DE : DWM :suspect:

 ## Packages installed